 Where do I go for more information?

-County staff is also available to assist residents one-on-one through the Bureau of Environmental Services, 6751 Columbia Gateway Drive, Suite 514, Columbia, MD 21046.
+County staff is available to assist residents one-on-one with floodplain and drainage questions through the Bureau of Environmental Services, 6751 Columbia Gateway Drive, Suite 514, Columbia, MD 21046.
 Contact Environmental Services at DoIFlood@HowardCountyMD.gov or call 410-313-6444 during normal business hours.